TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 where `t` is a variable from your match pattern.

 #### Sets of names

+MiniJava requires errors and warnings in a few cases where hiding occurs.
+Fields are not allowed to hide fields in super classes.
+Local variables and parameters are allowed to hide, but get a warning if they do.

 The following constraints can be used to restrict the names that can appear in scopes: